Letter from the President

 - Parking permit number and auto license number

-When available, your physical address, email address and/or telephone number may be released at the discretion of the Student Affairs Office.
+When available, your physical address, email address and/or telephone number may be released at the discretion of the Registration and Records Office.

 *Use of Photographs/Video:

-To avoid having Directory Information released, you must submit a written request to the campus Registration and Records Office within 10 classroom/business days, not including Saturdays, Sundays, and holidays, after initial enrollment in the College.
-After the initial 10-day period, any new request for withholding of directory information shall require a 10-classroom day (not including Saturdays, Sundays, and holidays) written notice to the campus Registration and Records Office to become effective.
+To avoid having Directory Information released, students must submit a written request to the campus Registration and Records Office within 10 classroom/business days, not including Saturdays, Sundays and holidays, after initial enrollment in the College.
+After the initial 10-day period, any new request for withholding of directory information shall require a 10-classroom day (not including Saturdays, Sundays and holidays) written notice to the campus Registration & Records Office to become effective.

 Retention of Student Records

-The official student academic record, the transcript of credit earned, will be retained permanently at the campus.
-All other documents (except disciplinary records) which are used to create, update and support your file will be retained for five (5) years.
-All student financial aid records will be retained for three (3) years following the end of the fiscal year in which funds were awarded.
+The official student academic record, the transcript of credit earned, will be retained permanently at the College.
+All other documents (except disciplinary records) which are used to create, update and support a student’s file, will be retained for five (5) years.
+Records relating to a student or parent borrower’s eligibility and participation in the Direct Loan program will be retained for three (3) years after the date the student was last enrolled at SCC.
+Other student financial aid records will be retained for three (3) years following the end of the fiscal year in which funds were awarded.
 All veterans’ records will be retained in the student’s file for five (5) years from the last date of enrollment.
 All placement records will be retained for three (3) years following the last date of enrollment.

 The Solomon Amendment is a federal law that allows military recruiters to access some address, biographical and academic program information on students age 17 and older.